slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On focus and priorities

 <!--
-> *"Social media says: do everything, everywhere, all at once.
-Reality says: focus on doing one or two things extremely well, in one place, consistently, over a long period of time."  -- Mark Manson*
-> *"Don’t solve problems you don’t have."  -- Sahil Lavingia*

 > *"Nearly every complex solution to a programming problem that I have looked at carefully has turned out to be wrong."  -- Brent Welch*
 > *"The essential thing is to work in a state of mind that approaches prayer."
 > *"A complex system that works is invariably found to have evolved from a simple system that works."*